thisismypotpie/Star-Wars-X-Wing-App-Front-End/Journal and Logs/Simon_Journal.md

 ### Log

 7/2/20
-Most of the reading complete and HW1 exercises almost entirely complete.
+HTML & CSS Book complete and most of the Javascript reading complete and HW1 exercises almost entirely complete.
 Combed through the project code a bit more.
 Pondering how to implement the backend game saving system.

 7/8/20
 Presentation went well today.
 Finally finished the JavaScript book and combed through the React chapters quickly.